ELC/BuzzCache/pages/technology___DependencyManagement___CocoaPods.md

-- CocoaPods is the dependency manager for [[Objective-C]] and [[technology/language/Objective-C]] projects in the iOS/macOS ecosystem.
+- CocoaPods is the dependency manager for [[technology/language/Swift]] and [[technology/language/Objective-C]] projects in the iOS/macOS ecosystem.
+-
 -